 Add new Q1, only to be asked to Female Adolescents who are ≥ 12 years of age : Q1: Is the participant pregnant? □ Yes □ No □ Not Applicable

 If Q1 is ‘Yes’, Q7 and Q8 (waist and hip circumference) are not required.

+Note to DMC: If female adolescent is 18 years or older, this question must be asked directly to the adolescent participant

 For Question 4, add range value of 50kg to 200kg